Contact Stress: Allowable, Permissible, Nominal, Calculated

 Cams wear, like bearings and gears.

-The Cam-Profile wears because it is subject to a contact-stress as a follower-Roller rolls over it.
+A Cam-Profile wears because it is subject to a contact-stress as a Follower-Roller rolls over it.
 The cam would usually fail at the point that experiences the maximum contact-stress.
 Failure would be due to rolling contact fatigue.
 Like any machine part, the challenge is to make sure that the cam does not fail before the intended life of the machine.

-For most cam materials, 1 Life, in cycles, is considered to be the beginning of the endurance strength, at the lower-knee of the σ - N curve (S-N curve).
+For most cam materials, a life is considered to be the beginning of the endurance strength, at the lower-knee of its σ - N curve (also called its S-N curve).

-We would assume the cam would fail at the point at which the contact is the most arduous and the contact-stress is a maximum.
-Note, that the point at which the contact-stress is a maximum is not necessarily at the point of maximum contact-force.
-Usually, both the contact-force and the radius-of-curvature of cam-profiles continually change.
-Therefore, each point along it experiences a different contact-stress.
+Usually, both the contact-force and the radius-of-curvature of a cam-profile continually change.
+Therefore, each point along the cam-profile experiences a different contact-stress.
 We must, therefore, calculate the contact-stress at all points along the cam-profile.

 Hardness and Allowable Stress

-The table below - from ISO 6336 Part 5 - shows a first estimation of the Hardness Contact Stress Endurance Limit (or the Allowable Contact Stress), for 5×107 cycles for different classes of steel and heat-treatments, or for nitriding steels, 2×106 cycles.
+Table 1- from ISO 6336 Part 5 - shows a first estimation of the Hardness required for and Contact Stress Endurance Limit at 5×107 cycles for different classes of steel and heat-treatments, and for nitriding steels at 2×106 cycles.

 You can see that the Contact Stress Endurance Strength Limit is a function of the Steel type, Steel quality, and Steel Surface Hardness.